 Most Christians consider preaching to be a fundamental requirement of the church, and the Sunday morning sermon is commonly revered as the most important event that takes place in the church each week.
 While there’s no doubt the Bible strongly endorses the ministry of God’s word, is the church’s traditional notion of preaching consistent with the way preaching is presented in the Bible?

 A mystery is something that is veiled and not easily understood.
 The word mystery is used over twenty times in the New Testament.
 One example is in the last part of Ephesians chapter five.
 This passage is expounding on the relationship between husbands and wives, but at the end it takes a surprising turn and finishes with an astounding revelation.

-It’s common for most churches to be led by an individual who is recognized as the senior pastor of that church, and that person is usually addressed as Pastor so-and-so, or sometimes just Pastor.
+It’s common for most churches to be led by an individual who is recognized as the pastor of that church, and that person is usually addressed as Pastor so-and-so, or sometimes just Pastor.
 This long-established practice is considered a way of showing love and respect.
-While love and respect are strongly encouraged by the Bible, addressing a select few within the church by official titles actually goes against the teaching of Jesus.
-Challenging a practice that is born out of good intentions may seem like nitpicking, but Jesus specifically addressed this issue for good reasons and we should give careful though to what he said rather than shrugging this off as something trivial.
+While love and respect are very biblical, addressing a select few within the church by official titles actually goes against the teaching of Jesus.
+Challenging a practice that is born out of good intentions may seem like nitpicking, but Jesus specifically addressed this issue for good reasons and we should give careful thought to what he said, and why he said it.

 The Bible refers to believers as sheep.
 Over the years I’ve heard preachers take this analogy to an extreme and come to some very unflattering conclusions about how dumb and helpless sheep are.
 Rather than coming to negative conclusions based on our perception of what natural sheep are like, we should look closely at how Jesus describes the relationship between himself and his sheep.
 Jesus makes some very positive and encouraging statements about the shepherd/sheep relationship.
 Continue reading “His Sheep Listen To His Voice”